yushiangfu/study-notes/~vfs.md

 ### Change working directory

-Command **cd** (change directory) is one of the most used commands for command-line Linux users.
+The **cd** command, used for changing directories in the command-line interface of Linux, is a commonly used command.
-It's a built-in shell function and therefore has no independent binary.
+It is a built-in shell function and does not have its own standalone binary.
-The **cd** function eventually calls to syscall **chdir**, and the kernel starts to look up the target of the path string.
+The **cd** function internally calls the **chdir** system call, and the kernel begins the process of interpreting the target path string.
-Before we show how the kernel interprets the path, let's introduce some related fields in the data structure.
+Before delving into how the kernel interprets the path, let's introduce some relevant fields in the data structure.
-The **task_struct** has an **fs** pointer pointing to **fs_struct**, which contains the **root** and **path**.
+The **task_struct** includes an **fs** pointer that points to **fs_struct**, which holds the **root** and **path** information.

+- **root**:
-- root
+  - **dentry**: The dentry of the root directory ("/").
-  - mnt: which mount the dentry belongs to, e.g., root mount
+  - **mnt**: The mount to which the paired dentry belongs, such as the root mount.

+- **pwd**:
-  - dentry: dentry of **/**.
+  - **dentry**: The dentry of the current folder/directory.
-- pwd
-  - mnt: which mount the dentry belongs to, e.g., root mount or /dev/mtdblock4
+  - **mnt**: The mount to which the paired dentry belongs, such as the root mount or /dev/mtdblock4.
-  - dentry: e.g., dentry of **penguin**.

-When parsing the path, we must start with one dentry, either from the **root** or **pwd**.
+When parsing a path, we need to start with a specific dentry, which can either come from the **root** or **pwd** fields.
-As you might already think, those correspond to two types of the path:
+These correspond to two types of paths:

-- Absolute path
+- Absolute path:
-  - The path has a leading /, and the kernel starts the lookup with the dentry of the root folder.
+  - An absolute path starts with a leading '/', and the kernel initiates the lookup process using the dentry of the root folder.

-- Relative path
+- Relative path:
-  - Anything else, and dentry from **pwd** field is where our journey begins.
+  - A relative path does not have a leading '/', and the dentry from the **pwd** field becomes the starting point for the lookup process.

-Taking the below command as an example, it's a downward lookup and consists of five components.
+A path consists of several components divided by '/', where the leading slash, if present, is considered a component as well.

 <p align="center"><img src="images/vfs/path.png" /></p>

+During a path lookup, the process starts with the leading component, where its dentry is obtained either from **root** or **pwd**, depending on the type of path.
+Each component of the path, except for '.', involves either an upward (..) or downward (other names) lookup.
+In an iterative manner, after each upward or downward lookup, we acquire the dentry of the next component, continuing until we reach the final component or the second-to-last component, depending on the objective.
-When doing a lookup downwardly, we use the dentry of the current folder and the name string of the following component to find the next dentry from the hash table.
+For a downward lookup, we utilize the dentry of the current component and the name string of the next component to search for the corresponding dentry in the hash table.

+Example:
-- dentry of / + name string 'usr' --> dentry of **usr**
+- dentry of '/' + name string 'run' -> dentry of **run**
-- dentry of usr + name string 'sbin' --> dentry of **sbin**
+- dentry of 'run' + name string 'initramfs' -> dentry of **initramfs**

 <p align="center"><img src="images/vfs/downward-lookup.png" /></p>

-What's the case if our current working directory is at 'sbin' and we'd like to lookup upward, e.g., '../../'?
-It's relatively simple because each dentry has a pointer pointing to its parent, and that's how we follow the path.
+Performing an upward lookup, such as '../..', is relatively simple because each dentry has a direct pointer to its parent.

 <p align="center"><img src="images/vfs/upward-lookup.png" /></p>